Jordation/natsoft_parser/README.md

 ![Entering Links](testdata/readme_img/enter.jpg)

+- The app will just close on its own if it finished with no errors

 # Errors

 The links Natsoft generates are temporary and expire anywhere between 1 and 5 minutes, if a link dies it will be reported like so and no output will be generated for it as there is no way to get the page back (you can just re-load it yourself for a fresh link though)